Building a website - things to consider

 The College is in the process of purchasing a new tool that will allow visitors of centrally supported sites to opt-in to cookies.
 Your Faculty Web Officer can offer advice on tools, but you are responsible for making sure your website is compliant.

-As you may be aware there are new accessibility regulations which have come into effect for public sector bodies, stating that websites must meet a minimum set of accessibility standards by September 2020.
+As you may be aware there are new accessibility regulations which have come into effect for public sector bodies, stating that websites must meet a minimum set of accessibility standards.

-You will need to ensure your website meets the new regulations by September 2020 and there are several things you need to do.
+You will need to ensure your website meets the new regulations and there are several things you need to do.

-- Check your website meets the standard, there are useful tools available: Accessibility Insights
+- Check your website meets the standard, there are useful tools available.

 - Develop a plan to fix any highlighted issues across your site